 DB is designed to support multi-threaded and multi-process applications, but their usage means you must pay careful attention to issues of concurrency.
 Transactions help your application's concurrency by providing various levels of isolation for your threads of control.
-In addition, DB provides mechanisms that allow you to detect and respond to deadlocks (but strictly speaking, this is not limited to just transactional applications).
+In addition, DB provides mechanisms that allow you to detect and respond to deadlocks.